djangocon/2022.djangocon.us/_posts/2022-08-19-dev-sprint-attendees.md

 `The Self-Care Sprint is the only sprint that makes every other sprint sustainable.`

 People who've pushed themselves to their limits don't have the required excess capacity to make extra contributions.
-So please, make sure you take care of yoursel during the sprints
+So please, make sure you take care of yourself during the sprints!